UInt2048/Spice/README.md

 ```

 If you're running the DEB in Zebra, the last two lines might be replaced with "Finished!".

+You now want to replace `/private/etc/racoon/racoon.conf` with the racoon.conf in this folder.
+This is just to make sure that if `/var/run/racoon` gets deleted, that the exploit doesn't.

 3. Then execute racoon (the real one in PATH, should be `/usr/sbin/racoon`) till it doesn't kernel panic anymore to make sure you got the right offsets.
 If you get a segfault, and the crash report shows the beast gadget offset listed in your output, you likely need to set `STAGE1FD_SCREAM_TEST` to find the right stage 1 fd in the crash log.